jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Onderscheid tussen befriended procedures en befriended types aangeven.

 Exclusion is the primary method for access control.
-Friends is the method to make exceptions to the privatisation imposed by exclusion.
+Friends is the method to make exceptions to the privatization imposed by exclusion.
 A procedure or type can make any other procedure or type they can reach a Friend, meaning that that procedure or that type has access to all members privately accessible in the befriended.
 < ...
 Copy most from the old stuff >

 ### System Procedures with Access Modifiers